“You blow their heads off. Next question.” At least that’s how most would answer.

 On the surface “love your enemy” seems simple enough.
 But when it comes to protecting innocent loved ones from death, almost all of us would instinctively feel justified in using violence if we absolutely had to.

-So pacifists aren’t the only ones with a dilemma.
 As Christians, we are required to love our enemies and do good to them, and yet, surely we must protect innocent people when it is in our power to do so.

 Don’t Settle for Bad Proof Texts